bitrise-io/bitrise-machine/README.md

 This session time id can be used to e.g. include it in the Virtual Machine ID, to help with unique ID generation, as the ID will be kept from "vagrant up" to "vagrant destroy", and the next "vagrant up" will generate a new session (time id).

+__Do not depend on session handling in recreate modes which do not support session!__
+See the cleanup mode list above for which modes support support it!

 The environment variable is: `BITRISE_MACHINE_SESSION_TIME_ID`